johnmave126/Bilibili-tile/README.md

 Bilibili redirector
 ===
 OK, in fact this is not a redirector.
 This is my experimental UWA (Universal Windows Application).
 The only function this App provides is a live tile.
 This App supports medium, wide, and large tiles.
-It will crawl the update of Bilibili Bangumi page and update the live tile accordingly(well, not exactly, the crawling work is done by scripts on a remote server, see Project `placeholder`).
+It will crawl the update of Bilibili Bangumi page and update the live tile accordingly(well, not exactly, the crawling work is done by scripts on a remote server, see Project https://github.com/johnmave126/Bilibili-tile-backend).

 HOWTO
 ---------